antimax/PHP-DependencyInjectionContainer/README.md

 What is this?
 -----------

 This thing here is a result of an effort to implement a “mature” dependency injection container for PHP.
-Out of three must-have features which the “mature” DI container should address, this implementation supports object composition and object lifetime.
-Interception is not supported, but it can be added quite simply though.
+This implementation supports all three must-have features wich a "mature" DI container must to support: object composition, object lifetime mamangement and interception.

 [This excellent book](http://www.amazon.com/Dependency-Injection-NET-Mark-Seemann/dp/1935182501/) will give you comprehensive understanding of dependency injection ideology and dependency injection containers.
 Glossary of the book contains references to some other extremely valuable sources of information about SOLID object-oriented programming.